Uncertainty718/Uncertainty718/README.md

 - Russian - Native
 - English - Advanced

-I'm looking forward to work in Data Scince sphere and use my Finance kwoledge to generate great ideas!
+I'm looking forward to work in Data Scince sphere and use my Finance knowledge to generate great ideas!

 IT related skills:
 - Python, SQL, Bash